Muted Mardi Gras: Closed bars, barricaded Bourbon Street - WTMJ

 Cantrell recently ordered bars closed.
 Even bars that had been allowed to operate as restaurants with “conditional” food permits were shuttered for five days that began Friday.

-Various estimates showed hotels were likely to be anywhere from one-third to more than half full — far below the 90%-plus bookings of most years.
+Various estimates showed hotels were likely to be far below the 90%-plus occupancy of most years.
 And city and state officials all but warned tourists away.

 “If people think they’re going to come to Louisiana, anywhere, or New Orleans and engage in the kind of activities they would have pre-pandemic then they are mistaken and quite frankly they are not welcome here to do that,” Gov. John Bel Edwards said at a recent news conference.